Signs of Autism at Every Life Stage

 This doesn’t mean your child is worse off than the other kids in class.
 Nor does it even mean that they are on the autism spectrum - they may simply respond better to alternative learning methods.
 In the case of a diagnosis, proper support at an early age can help your child to reach their full potential.

-In addition to signs apparent in childhood, such as lack of eye contact, there are many other signs which may be more pronounced in this age group.
+In addition to signs apparent in early childhood, such as lack of eye contact, there are many other signs which may be more pronounced in this age group.

 Signs that you may notice in a school-aged child include:

 Not turn taking or dominating in conversation

 Not reading social cues that come naturally to others